virtual-biohackathons/covid-19-bh20/compute_resources.md

 Arvados is an open source platform for managing biomedical data and running Common Workflow Language (CWL) workflows on that data.
 It has both web-based and command line user interfaces available.
-Thanks to generous support from AWS, Curii has set up an instance of the Arvados platform to support the virtual Biohackathon.
+Curii has set up an instance of the Arvados platform to support the virtual Biohackathon.

 https://biohackathon.curii.com

 Requires Google account to log in.
-After you have created an account, ask @Peter Amstutz or @Michael Crusoe on the biohackathon Slack to activate your account.
+After you have created an account, ask @Peter Amstutz or @Michael Crusoe on the biohackathon Slack (#tech-helpdesk or #workflows) to activate your account.

 ### What can you do with it?